Psychological And Emotional Aspects Of Aging And Sexual Health

 Intimacy and Connection

 Emotional intimacy remains a vital component of sexual health as people age.
 The need for connection, touch, and emotional bonding does not diminish with age; it often becomes more significant.
 Older adults may prioritize emotional closeness over sexual activity, seeking comfort and companionship through physical affection and emotional sharing.
+Encouraging open communication about needs and desires can help older adults maintain intimacy and a fulfilling emotional connection with their partners.

 -